 Property tax is a crucial revenue source to consider when evaluating financial condition.
 It is one of the City's largest revenue sources.
 Property taxes are used to fund services such as law enforcement, recreation, development services, and other general government activities.
-The City experienced an increase in revenue from fiscal years 2013 to 2021 due to increased valuations.
-A millage rate of 3.8000 in 2021 generated approximately \$1,968,056 with an estimate of 98% collections budgeted.
-A millage rate of 3.8000 in 2021 will generate \$2,072,264 with an estimate of 98% collections.
-However, property tax revenue is estimated to increase in FY 2021/2022 due to an increase in taxable values.
+The City experienced an increase in revenue from fiscal years 2014 to 2022 due to increased valuations.
+A millage rate of 3.8000 in 2022 generated approximately \$2,072,264 with an estimate of 98% collections budgeted.
+A millage rate of 4.5000 in 2023 will generate \$2,760,168 with an estimate of 97% collections.